 The College is committed to observing the importance of sector measures and indicators and uses the FE Choices website which looks at measures such as success rates.
 The College is required to complete the annual Finance Record for the Education and Skills Funding Agency ("ESFA").
-The College is expected to be assessed by the ESFA as having an "Outstanding" financial health grading.
-This is considered an exceptional outcome in view of reduced funding throughout the sector.
+The College is expected to be assessed by the ESFA as having a "Good" financial health grading.
+The change from the previous "Outstanding" status is exclusively due to the classification of assets held in cash and other liquid investments.
+The College chose not to transfer assets from the managed investments into cash at the year-end solely for the purpose of influencing the rating.